Background Checks for Staffing Agencies

 Employment verifications can be very challenging.
 If your candidate didn’t work for a big company or their prior employer went out of business, it can be hard to verify their previous positions.
 Most background check companies will simply “give up” after three tries.
 Because of this, it is not uncommon for some firms to have over a 25% unable-to-verify rate.
 Recruiters will then have to work themselves to verify employment, taking away valuable time from recruiting.
 You will want to work with a firm that values making background checks easier for recruiters and has at least a less than 10% unable-to-verify rate.

 How can you help get candidates to take their drug tests?

 Candidates taking their drug test can substantially increase the turnaround times on a background check report.
 Most background companies put the work back on the recruiter to follow-up with candidates to budget them to take their tests.
-Service-oriented background check firms will actively monitor if a candidate has taken the test and will follow-up with them to encourage going to the clinic.
+Service-oriented background check for staffing agency firms will actively monitor if a candidate has taken the test and will follow-up with them to encourage going to the clinic.